CristianMenguer/github-explorer/README.md

 ## Features

-A React.js API built to get repositories and its issues from Github with all the latest tools and best practices in development!
+A React.js app built to get repositories and its issues from Github!

 - **ReactJS** — JavaScript library for building user interfaces
 - **TypeScript** — Typed superset of JavaScript that compiles to plain JavaScript